erochest/lod/index.md

 ## *Linked* Data

 <div class="notes">
-An approach
+An approach.
+Not islands of data, but islands connected by bridges.
 </div>

 ## *Open* Data

 <div class="notes">
-A policy
+A policy.
+Make it accessible, allow others to view and interact.
 </div>

 ## *Data*

 <div class="notes">
 A technology, a data structure, a way of modelling knowledge.
+For machines.
 </div>

 # Principles